awslabs/aws-cloudformation-iam-policy-validator/README.md

 cfn-policy-validator validate --template-path ./my-template.json --region us-east-1
 ```

-### Why do I need the CloudFormation IAM Policy Validator?
+### Why do I need the AWS CloudFormation IAM Policy Validator?

+The cfn-policy-validator is designed to prevent the deployment of unwanted IAM identity-based and resource-based policies to your AWS environment.

-It's common for CloudFormation templates to use [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) in templates that create least privileged IAM policies.
+CloudFormation templates commonly use [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) in templates that create least privilege IAM policies.
 Take a look at the template below which creates an SQS queue with an attached SQS queue policy.

 ```json
 {